hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

   - [ ] change "{Component name}" to the name of the component
   - [ ] delete the figma tips frame, if not needed
 - [ ] design and build the component, taking into account existing [foundations](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?node-id=2916%3A4) and patterns, as well as the findings from the audit and requirements from the CRD
-  - artifacts could include:
+  - artifacts should include:
     - component explorations
     - examples in context
     - built component
 - [ ] review with situationally appropriate stakeholders and iterate
   - reviewers should include:
     - HDS designers and manager
-    - engineering partner
+    - engineering partner(s)
     - a11y SME
     - other external stakeholders as defined during the kickoff
+    - consider also including the design ambassadors
   - reviews should include checks for:
     - alignment to Helios design vision
     - ux solution